thomas-vogel/thomas-vogel.github.io/_pages/publications/type.md

 ## Journals

+* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User Study for Evaluation of Formal Verification Results and their Explanation at Bosch_](2023-EMSE).
+In: Empirical Software Engineering (EMSE) 28.125 (2023).
 * Thomas Vogel, Marc Carwehl, Genaína Nunes Rodrigues, and Lars Grunske. [_A Property Specification Pattern Catalog for Real-Time System Verification with UPPAAL_](2022-ISTc).
 In: Information and Software Technology 154 (2023), p.
 107100. _(Available online 01 November 2022)_.
 * Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske.
 [A Systematic Literature Review on Counterexample Explanation](2022-ISTa).
 In: Information and Software Technology 145 (2022), p.
 106800. _(Available online 30 December 2021)_.
 * Laura Wartschinski, Yannic Noller, Thomas Vogel, Timo Kehrer, and Lars Grunske. [_<span style="font-variant:small-caps;">Vudenc</span>: Vulnerability Detection with Deep Learning on a Natural Codebase for Python_](2022-ISTb).
 In: Information and Software Technology 144 (2022), p.
 106809. _(Available online 01 January 2022)_.